 He’s unfit, overweight and has high blood pressure.
 He’s content to let his wife Linda run around after him, and pick up the slack in the house and garden.
 Linda, his kids and his doctor have been badgering him for years to get fit, to no avail.

 He’s happy chugging back his beers and meat pies in front of the TV.
+At present he has no interest in changing his life.
 He’s not touching an exercise bike, even to save his life.